dinahaniyah/Regex-Javascript/README.md

 ## Regex is used in programming language to match parts of strings
 ### List of my regex :
 1. Using Test Method
+2. Matching the literal string with different possibilities